List of reduplicated New Zealand place names

 This is a list of places in New Zealand with reduplicated names, often as a result of the grammatical rules of the Māori language from which many of the names derive.

-In Maori, both partial and full reduplication occurs.
+In Māori, both partial and full reduplication occurs.
 The change in sense is sometimes to reduce the intensity of the meaning, e.g. wera, hot, werawera, warm.

+Note that not all places which appear to have reduplicated names in New Zealand have.
+For example, the name of the Auckland suburb of Te Papapa comes either from a vegetable, papapa, or from the words for fort and flat (slabs), pā and papa respectively.